bcomnes/bret.io/src/blog/2023/reintroducing-top-bun/README.md

 ---
 layout: article
+serif: true
 title: "Reintroducing top-bun 7 🥐"
 publishDate: "2023-11-23T15:14:54.910Z"
 ---

 After some unexpected weekends of downtime looking after sick toddlers, I'm happy to re-introduce [`top-bun` v7][tb].

 Re-introduce?
-Well, you may remember [`@siteup/cli`](https://github.com/bcomnes/top-bun/tree/v6.0.0), the spiritual offshoot of [`sitedown`](https://github.com/ungoldman/sitedown), the static site generator that turned a directory of markdown into a website.
+Well, you may remember [`@siteup/cli`](https://github.com/bcomnes/top-bun/tree/v6.0.0), a spiritual offshoot of [`sitedown`](https://github.com/ungoldman/sitedown), the static site generator that turned a directory of markdown into a website.

 ## Whats new with `top-bun` v7? {#tb-v7}